aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/560_NodeGroup/tf-files.md

 ### data-eks-cluster.tf

-Get a data resource ("read only") refernce for the EKS cluster control plane.
+Get a data resource ("read only") reference for the EKS cluster control plane.
 Note the use of **data.terraform_remote_state.cluster.xxx** variables.

 {{%expand "Expand here to see the code" %}}